richadalal/UniBot/README.md

 The web application was built using HTML, CSS, Bootstrap and JavaScript for the user interface.
 To route the different pages, the Flask framework was used in the back-end and to store the username data, SQLite3 was used.

-Visit this link, https://devpost.com/software/unibots for more details on the project.
+Visit the link, https://devpost.com/software/unibots for more details on the project.